manatlan/pyplaydar/README.md

 It's fully compatible with [JS clients](http://www.playdarjs.org/)

 Current notes about current implementation :

 * Note that it auto-authenticate all clients
-* Currently, it uses its own *stupid resolvers* (which are plugin'able), but I'd like to make it compatible with original playdar's resolvers.
+* It's now support the original playdar's resolvers !!!
-* there is a **test resolver** (which resolve artist/title : testa/web & testa/local)
+* there is a **test/resolver.py** (which resolve artist/title : testa/web & testa/local)

 Current notes about implementation of the playdar protocol :